river-now/river/README.md

 - Global critical CSS inlining
 - Link pre-fetching on hover
-- Ability to deeply integrate the build and dev refresh cycle with any upstream dependencies in any language, via our Kiruna build helper
+- Ability to deeply integrate the build and dev refresh cycle with any upstream dependencies in any language, via our Wave build tool
 - Much, much more

 While River currently supports React, Preact, and Solid, 95% of River's client